George Kittle Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Matchup vs. Jacksonville

-- Kittle totaled 42 receiving yards in his single career matchup against the Jaguars, 22.5 fewer than his over/under for Sunday's game.
+- Kittle had 42 receiving yards in one career matchup against the Jaguars, 22.5 fewer than his receiving yards prop bet over/under for Sunday's game (64.5).

-- Kittle caught a touchdown pass in that contest against the Jaguars.
+- Kittle caught a touchdown pass in that game against the Jaguars.

-- This week Kittle will face the NFL's 24th-ranked pass defense (274.8 yards allowed per game).
+- The Jaguars are conceding 274.8 passing yards per game this season, the NFL's 24th-ranked pass defense.

-- The Jaguars have allowed 11 passing TDs this year (1.2 per game), ranking them second among NFL defenses.
+- With 11 passing TDs allowed this season, the Jaguars defense is ranked second in the NFL.

 Recent Performances

-- Kittle put together a 50-yard performance against the Rams last week on five catches while being targeted seven times and scoring one touchdown.
+- Against the Rams last week, Kittle was targeted seven times and picked up 50 yards on five receptions while scoring one touchdown.

-- Kittle has hauled in 11 catches for 151 yards and two touchdowns during his last three games.
-He was targeted 15 times and averages 50.3 receiving yards.
+- Kittle put up 151 yards (on 11 catches) with two touchdowns over his last three games.
+He was targeted 15 times, and averaged 50.3 yards per game.

 Kittle's San Francisco Teammates